oci-landing-zones/oci-cis-landingzone-quickstart/README.md

 1. Run
 ```
-python3 cis_reports.py --output-to-bucket 'my-example-bucket-1' -t <Profile Name>
+python3 cis_reports.py --output-to-bucket 'my-example-bucket-1' -t <Profile_Name>
 ```
+where \<Profile_Name> is the profile name in OCI client config file (typically located under $HOME/.oci).
+The profile name defines the connecting parameters to your tenancy, like tenancy id, region, user id, fingerprint and key file.

+	[the_profile_name]
+	tenancy=ocid1.tenancy.oc1..aaaaaaaagfqbe4notarealocidreallygzinrxt6h6hfshjokfgfi5nzquxmfpzkyq
+	region=us-ashburn-1
+	user=ocid1.user.oc1..aaaaaaaaltwx45wllv52qqxk7inotarealocidreallyo76gboofpbzlgmihq
+	fingerprint=c8:91:41:8p:65:56:68:02:2e:54:80:kk:36:76:69:39
+	key_file=/path_to_my_private_key_file.pem

 ### Executing using Cloud Shell:
-1. install oci sdk
+1. install OCI sdk

 ```
 pip3 install --user oci
 ```
 1. Copy the cis_reports.py to the directory

 1. Run
 ```
 python3 cis_reports.py -dt --output-to-bucket 'my-example-bucket-1'
 ```

-# Known Issues
+# Known Facts
-## Deployment via Resource Manager or Terraform
-- Destroying the stack
+## Destroying Resources
-	- Vaults have a delayed delete of 30 days
+	- By design, vaults and keys are not destroyed immediately.
+They have a delayed delete of 30 days.
-	- Compartments may not delete
+	- By design, compartments are not destroyed immediately.
-	- Tag namespace fails to delete on the first destroy.
+	- Tag namespace may fail to delete on the first destroy.
 Run destroy again to remove.

+# Feedback
+We welcome your feedback about this template.
+To post feedback, submit feature ideas or report bugs, please use the Issues section on this repository.